Agent Workflows

 Ready: deterministic task selection

-Instead of reading the board manually, use git kb ready to let GitKB pick the highest-priority unblocked task:
+Instead of reading the board manually, use git-kb ready to let GitKB pick the highest-priority unblocked task:

 # Get the single best task to work on